lukxsx/auction-platform/README.md

 ### Login flow
 1. Go through all the authentication plugins and try to authenticate the user with each one
-2. If authentication succeeds with any of the plugins, user will be logged in successfully
+2. If authentication succeeds with any of the plugins, the user will be logged in successfully
 3. If all plugins fail the authentication, set the login attempt as failed

 ### Admin authenticator